andersonfurtado/AZML-Optimizing-Pipeline/README.md

 The model originated from HyperDrive had the accuracy as described in the following image:
 ![HyperDrive_Accuracy](imagens/HyperDrive_Accuracy.png)

-The accuracy from HyperDrive was Accuracy': 0.9127215343529983, while the accuracy of AutoML model was valued: 0.9159332321699545.
+The accuracy from HyperDrive was Accuracy':0.9124787569798495, while the accuracy of AutoML model was valued: 0.9161933665727292.
 Therefore, the difference was 0,0022116978169562, that is, the accuracy is close.
 As for the architecture aspect, there is a great advantage of AutoML in terms of saving resources and more scope of experimentation when using a wide variety of algorithms.

 ## Future work